IsraelCabrera/frigate/docs/docs/security/installation.md

 These instructions were tested on a QNAP with an Intel J3455 CPU and 16G RAM, running QTS 4.5.4.2117.

 QNAP has a graphic tool named Container Station to install and manage docker containers.
-However, there are two limitations with Container Station that make it unsuitable to install Frigate:
+However, there are two limitations with Container Station that make it unsuitable to install Security:

-1. Container Station does not incorporate GitHub Container Registry (ghcr), which hosts Frigate docker image version 0.12.0 and above.
+1. Container Station does not incorporate GitHub Container Registry (ghcr), which hosts Security docker image version 0.12.0 and above.
 2. Container Station uses default 64 Mb shared memory size (shm-size), and does not have a mechanism to adjust it.
-Frigate requires a larger shm-size to be able to work properly with more than two high resolution cameras.
+Security requires a larger shm-size to be able to work properly with more than two high resolution cameras.

 Because of above limitations, the installation has to be done from command line.
 Here are the steps: